biorack/BASTet/doc/custom_analysis.rst

    :scale: 50 %
    :alt: Baseline performance for slice selection

 Note, we can use the wrapped function objects as usual in an analysis workflow to combine our functions with other analyses.
-For example, the simple example shown below shows how we can quickly define a simple filter to set all intentsites that are less than 10 to a value of 0 before executing an analysis.
+For example, the simple example shown below shows how we can quickly define a simple filter to set all intensities that are less than 10 to a value of 0 before executing an analysis.
 We here first execute global peak finding to reduce the data, than apply a simple wrapped filter function to filter the data values, and then compute NMF on the filtered data.

 .. code-block:: python